syncfusion-content/uwp-docs/uwp/Calendar/View-Mode.md

 The `SfCalendar` control provides four types of views to display dates/years such as month, year, decade, century.
 It can be assigned to the `SfCalendar` control by using the [ViewMode](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfCalendar.html#Syncfusion_UI_Xaml_Controls_Input_SfCalendar_ViewMode) property.

-By default, the `SfCalendar` control is assigned with month view.
-Based on the user's preference, `SfCalendar` can be viewed in any one of the available types.
+By default, the `UWP Calendar` control is assigned with month view.
+Based on the user's preference, `UWP Calendar` can be viewed in any one of the available types.

 ## Month view